Zakaboy26/BT-Automated-Router-Config-System/README.md

-> The section below is a direct excerpt from my dissertation (Section 5) to **document my individual code/testing contribution** to this group project. **The excert README can be found below the excerpt**
+> The section below is a direct excerpt from my dissertation (Section 5) to **document my individual code/testing contribution** to this group project. **The original README can be found below the excerpt**

-> It is included here to provide clear, accurate attribution of the parts I personally designed, implemented, and tested.
+> It is included here to provide clear, accurate attribution of the parts I personally designed, implemented and tested.